inferno-framework/davinci-pdex-test-kit/README.md

 - For client testing: a [sample postman collection](config/PAS%20Test%20Kit%20Client%20Test%20Demo.postman_collection.json)

-Detailed instructions can be found in the suite descriptions when the tests are run, or within this repository for the [server](lib/davinci_pdex_test_kit/docs/payer_server_suite_description_v200.md#running-the-tests) and [client](lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md#running-the-tests).
+Detailed instructions can be found in the suite descriptions when the tests are run or within this repository for the [server](lib/davinci_pdex_test_kit/docs/payer_server_suite_description_v200.md#running-the-tests) and [client](lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md#running-the-tests).